seedcode/fmxj/README.md

 Working examples and basic function descriptions are available at the <a href="http://www.seedcode.com/fmxj/fmxj.html" target="_blank">fmxj example page</a>.

 ##Functions for working with FileMaker Server
-The **postQueryFMS** is the primary function used for POSTing query to FileMaker Server via httpXMLRequest and then converting the FMPXMLRESULT xml results into JavaScript objects for callback.
+The **postQueryFMS** is the primary function used for POSTing queries to FileMaker Server via httpXMLRequest and then converting the FMPXMLRESULT xml results into JavaScript objects for callback.
 Queries can be created easily from JavaScript objects using the  fmxj URL functions below.

 ***
 **postQueryFMS ( query, callBackOnReady [, callBackOnDownload, phpRelay] )**